Chief Executive Officer

 Melinda is a CPA and consumate business professional with over 20 years’ extensive commercial experience.
 Her previous positions ranged from CFO, Business Manager and also Director of her own business enterprises in the recruitment and retail sectors.

 Since joining NATA in 2016 Melinda has worked closely with many areas of the business including Finance, ICT and Operations.
 While initially being engaged as a Project/Change Manager, Melinda also held the position of Manager, People and Organisational Effectiveness.
-During her time with NATA, Melinda has been instrumental in the following initiatives:

 General Manager (GM), Stakeholder Relations